SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

         val r = g[0]
 ```
 And we retrieve common "r" value of the group which is the number of nodes to add to each child.
-This is better understand with an example, let's keep the same repartition as above `(1 2 2 3)`.
+This is better understood with an example, let's keep the same repartition as above `(1 2 2 3)`.
 From this, we can deduce that the original *base-tree* looked like this (I named the root-children for clarity):
 ```
 R